redaktor/widgets-preview/src/accordion/README.md

-# @dojo/widgets/accordion
+# @redaktor/widgets/accordion

-Dojo's `Accordion` component can be used to show multiple pieces of content inside collapsible panes within a common parent component.
+redaktor's `Accordion` component can be used to show multiple pieces of content inside collapsible panes within a common parent component.
 It provides a mechanism of control over multiple child `TitlePane` components.

 ## Features